A-Nitram/Jaxxa-Rimworld/README.md

  * Laser Drill
  * NuclearLamp used for Power Node

+Thanks to obuw for:
+* Providing the base of some new icons

 Thanks to Omni for:
 * Providing new textures for the OmniGel system